NominNomi/Reactivities/README.md

-Activity management social media web app built with ASP.NetCore and React
+## Activity management social media web app built with ASP.NetCore and React

-<h2>How to install from Terminal:<h2/>
+## How to install from Terminal:

 mkdir NewFolder
 cd NewFolder